Kinto/kinto/docs/commandline.rst

 Flush Cache
 -----------

-Clears the Memory Backend Cache This can be useful for debugging.
+Clears the Backend Cache.This can be useful for debugging.

 ::

-    usage: Kinto flush-cache [--ini INI_FILE]
+    kinto flush-cache [--ini INI_FILE]

 For example: